 This work looks like a collection of red sticky dots, but they are actually replicas made out of, I believe, plasticine.
 I think this is one of those pieces that’s meant to make you ask, “What even IS ART, anyway?”

-My favorite part of the museum were the works like baskets and shoes created by contemporary Indigenous Australians.
-Our docent pointed out that works like these are often not considered art that belongs in a museum, whereas paintings and sculpture, which are more likely to be done by wealthy, educated, and perhaps white artists, are.
+Perhaps the best part of the museum are the works created by contemporary Indigenous Australians.
+Our docent pointed out that works like these are often not considered art that belongs in a museum, because they are objects like baskets and shoes, whereas paintings and sculpture, which are more likely to be done by wealthy and educated artists, are.

 24 Hours in Sydney